hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 Proxy Offloading.
 The log entries were from a 24-hour period and contained over five million log event entries.
-Since this customer was using a Symantec Edge Proxy aligned with SSLV, the session data was for explicit clients and guest or Internet-of-things type traffic was a much lower percentage of total traffic.
+Since this customer was using a Symantec Edge Proxy aligned with SSLV, the session data was for explicit clients, and guest or Internet-of-things type traffic was a much lower percentage of total traffic.
 However, the existence of mismatched SNIs persisted.